Wizard Performance Graph

-The Wizard Plus Performance Chart provides a detailed overview of the racing pattern and performance levels of a horse.
+The Wizard Performance Graph provides a detailed overview of the racing pattern and performance levels of a horse.

-The Wizard Plus Performance Graphs can be accessed from the Wizard Plus home screen, then by clicking on the Wizard Plus Performance Graphs button.
-Once on the graph screen, select the meeting, then the race, and then the horse whose chart you which to examine.
-You will be presented with the appropriate chart, headed by the jockey silks, the horse name, horse age/sex, weight, barrier, trainer, and jockey.
+The Wizard Performance Graphs can be accessed from the Wizard home screen, then by clicking on the Wizard Performance Graphs button.
+Once on the graph screen, select the meeting, then the race, and then the horse whose graph you which to examine.
+You will be presented with the appropriate graph, headed by the jockey silks, the horse name, horse age/sex, weight, barrier, trainer, and jockey.
 You can use the scroll bar to move up and down as required.

 Assuming the WFA Ratings adjustment is activated, results profile shows the rating returned for each past run (and its WFA adjusted variant) and an abridged rider name.
 This data is colour coded … red for a win, green when second placed, and purple when placed 3rd.